sveltejs/svelte/README.md

 ## svelte.dev

-The source code for https://svelte.dev, including all the documentation, lives in the [site](site) directory.
+The source code for https://svelte.dev, including all the documentation, lives in the [sites](https://github.com/sveltejs/sites) repository.
 The site is built with [SvelteKit](https://kit.svelte.dev).

 ### Is svelte.dev down?